 - 1 1/2 cups onions ~ Finely diced

 - 1/4 teaspoon salt

-- 1 tablespoon ginger garlic paste ~ Buy or make; or 1 1/2 teaspoon each of puréed or finely mince garlic and ginger
+- 1 tablespoon ginger garlic paste ~ Buy or make; or 1 1/2 teaspoon each puréed or finely minced garlic and ginger

 - 2 tablespoons water

 - 1 13.5-ounce can coconut milk